Orthogonal Statistical Learning: Instantiating the Main Results: Plug-In Empirical Risk Minimization

 {\hat{\mu}}

-In this section we develop algorithms and analysis for orthogonal statistical learning with $M$-estimation losses, i.e. losses that take the form
+\revoneedit{The results in \cref{sec:orthogonal} are stated at a high level of generality, and concern generic estimation algorithms for the target and nuisance parameters.
+In this section we shift our focus to specific algorithms, and instantiate our general tools to provide explicit bounds based on intrinsic properties of the function classes under consideration.} In particular, we develop algorithms and analysis for orthogonal statistical learning with $M$-estimation losses of the form

-We analyze the case where the algorithm used for the target parameter (the second stage algorithm), is one of the most natural and widely used algorithms: plug-in empirical risk minimization (ERM).
-Specifically, we define the empirical risk via
+We analyze one of the most natural and widely used estimation algorithms for the target parameter: \emph{plug-in empirical risk minimization (plug-in ERM)}.
+Specifically, recalling that $S=S_1\cup{}S_2$, we define the empirical risk via

 where we adopt the convention that $\abs*{S}=2n$ with $\sampletwo=\crl*{z_1,\ldots,z_n}$ to keep notation compact.
 The plug-in ERM algorithm returns the minimizer plug-in empirical loss obtained by plugging in the first-stage estimate of the nuisance component: